lschimidtc/lschimidtc/README.md

-## My name is Lucas Schimidt - Welcome to my GitHub!👋
+## My name is Lucas Schimidt - Welcome to my GitHub!!👋

 ###### *click on the logos/icons to visit their respective sites!*